The Anglican-Lutheran Society

 To encourage prayer for the unity of the Church and especially between Anglicans and Lutherans world wide

-in Britain, where Lutherans form a minority among Christian
+Britain, where Lutherans form a minority among Christian believers,

-believers, membership has spread into other European countries,
+membership has spread into other European countries, where it

-that has taken place in the Anglican and the Lutheran Communions
+taken place in the Anglican and the Lutheran Communions in recent

-in recent years.
-Our two traditions have a deep affinity
+years.
+Our two traditions have a deep affinity in faith, worship,

 < Back < Home Return to top